 When healthy blooms fall off vegetables and other flowering plants a few days after they open, the flowers probably weren’t pollinated.
 Here are some of the reasons flowers don’t get pollinated:

 High daytime temperatures or low night temperatures prevent pollination.
-The range of acceptable temperatures varies from plant to plant, but you can expect to lose some flowers when daytime temperatures are above 85 F. (29 C.) or night temperatures drop below 55 F. (12 C.).
-Tomatoes drop their flowers when nighttime temperatures remain above 75 F. (23 C.).
+The range of acceptable temperatures varies from plant to plant, but you can expect to lose some flowers when daytime temperatures are above 85 degrees F. (29 C.), or night temperatures drop below 55 degrees F. (12 C.).
+Tomatoes drop their flowers when nighttime temperatures remain above 75 degrees F. (23 C.).

 With the decline in honeybee populations, the lack of insect pollinators has become a major problem in some areas.
 Limit the use of insecticides, especially from midmorning until midafternoon when bees are out and about.
 Honeybees and several other insect pollinators don’t fly on cold or rainy days.

 Temperature fluctuations, such as those above, greatly affect plant blooms.
 In addition to flower drop during high temps, cooler temperatures following blossom set can also lead to healthy blossoms falling off.

 Insufficient light, whether it’s too much or too little, can also contribute to healthy flowers dropping off plants.